-Though it may be furthest from our minds, school outings and sundries (such as projects, school trips) can also add substantial costs to parents.
-If you’ve been able to maximise your income and find you have a little extra to spare – why not put it away so when/if the time comes around you won’t find yourself scrambling to find the money.
+Though it may be furthest from our minds, school outings and sundries (such as projects and school trips) can also add substantial costs to parents.
+If you’ve been able to maximise your income and find you have a little extra to spare – why not put it away so when/if the time comes around, you won’t find yourself scrambling to find the money.
 If it’s not needed, then you have a little extra in the rainy-day fund!
 It’s a win-win!

-Top Tip: Private parents’ group might be available to join on social media.
+Top Tip: Private parents’ groups might be available to join on social media.
 These can be a great source of helpful information and an opportunity to take advantage of hand-me-downs.

 If you have a query for one of our advisers or are struggling with your budget or back-to-school costs, you can call the MABS National Helpline on 0818 07 2000 Monday to Friday, from 9am to 8pm, WhatsApp 086 035 3141 or find the contact details for your local office.

 Disclaimer: Every effort has been made to ensure this information is current and correct.
 The details of each case can be unique.
 As a result, the outcome can be different to what has been described in this blog.